• Skip to primary navigation

 The new recruits in First Stripes (National Film Board of Canada)

-Jean-François Caissy’s verité documentary follows a group of Québécois recruits to the Canadian armed forces through the 12-week basic training boot camp.
-We went deep on the film in our recent ebook on Canadian cinema, The 2019 Canadian Cinema Yearbook, with an essay on the film and interviews with the director and editor.
+Jean-François Caissy’s verité documentary follows a group of Québécois new recruits to the Canadian armed forces.
+It documents the 12-week basic training boot camp.
+We also went deep on the film in our recent ebook on Canadian cinema, The 2019 Canadian Cinema Yearbook.
+The book features an essay on the film and interviews with the director and editor.
 In this male-dominated environment, conformity is encouraged, and straying from the norm is punished.

 Read Brett’s review.

 • Read Alex’s interview with First Stripes director Jean-François Caissy exclusively in The 2019 Canadian Cinema Yearbook.
-The 2019 Canadian Cinema Yearbook is the inaugural biannual ebook spotlighting the best in Canadian Cinema through interviews with the filmmakers and Seventh Row commentary to contextualize the films.
-This book is the go to resource for discovering great Canadian Cinema that may have otherwise passed under-the-radar, including the filmmakers that are sure to be big names in the future.
-Filmmakers take you behind the scenes into how they conceive of and make their films, from a technical perspective, and we make sure it’s an accessible read with no background knowledge about filmmaking.
+The 2019 Canadian Cinema Yearbook is also our inaugural ebook spotlighting the best in Canadian Cinema.
+It features interviews with the filmmakers and Seventh Row commentary to contextualize the films.
+This book is the go to resource for discovering great Canadian Cinema that may have otherwise passed under-the-radar.

 • The 2019 Canadian Cinema Yearbook also includes Justine Smith’s interview with First Stripes editor Matthieu Bouchard-Malo